jfunky/ccny-programming-sp2020/README.md

 * Clearly describe what you want to happen, and what is happening instead.
 * Give enough information in order for someone to recreate the problem.
 * Ideally, give a link to the code itself.
-* Utilize the slack to get feedback from others in class!
+* Utilize the slack to get feedback from others in class! (updated)

 ### Homework submission (updated)
 * Submit your homework via this [google form](https://docs.google.com/forms/d/e/1FAIpQLSe4D4Ud3hiLtZVBhaY6gwD7V3mZjl6HlQyKi7WqB6oVEAQScQ/viewform).
 * It's acceptable to use the [P5 web editor](https://editor.p5js.org/) for all assignments in this class.
-* If you miss the class where a homework is discussed/reviewed, please post it to the slack for feedback.
+* If you miss the class where a homework is discussed/reviewed, please post a link to the slack for feedback.

 #### Readings
 P5.js has an active community with examples, projects, and references documented extensively online.
 Everything you need to know to pass the course will be presented in class, with open-source references linked whenever possible.
 Still, I think the following text (in digital or print format) is an invaluable supplement to the class.
 Corresponding chapters will be noted for the appropriate week.